JeromeFitz/dotfiles/README.md

 Latest on `2021-12-04`:

+- This is/was run on a 2015 Macbook Pro so take with a grain of salt 🧂️ or two 🤣️

 ```bash
 ▲ .dotfiles [main] for i in $(seq 1 10); do /usr/bin/time zsh -i -c exit; done
         0.19 real         0.09 user         0.10 sys